ImperatorLang/basic-smart-contracts/doc/deploy-if-token-paid.md

 | Djed | IOG and COTI | https://djed.xyz/ | Testnet, Mainnet January 2023 |

-When you have determined the policy id to use, you can use these when building your contract as follows
+When you have determined the policy id to use, you can use this as a parameter when building your contract as follows
 | Parameter | Description | Example |
 | --- | --- | --- |
 | 1 | filename to save your plutus script as | `plutus-scripts/mint-if-nok-paid-to-0-1.plutus` |